yiisoft/definitions/README.md

 [![static analysis](https://github.com/yiisoft/definitions/workflows/static%20analysis/badge.svg)](https://github.com/yiisoft/definitions/actions?query=workflow%3A%22static+analysis%22)
 [![type-coverage](https://shepherd.dev/github/yiisoft/definitions/coverage.svg)](https://shepherd.dev/github/yiisoft/definitions)

-The package provides definition syntax.
-Definition is describing a way to create and configure a service or an object.
+The package provides syntax constructs describing a way to create and configure a service or an object.
 It is used by [yiisoft/di](https://github.com/yiisoft/di) and [yiisoft/factory](https://github.com/yiisoft/factory) but could be used in other [PSR-11](https://www.php-fig.org/psr/psr-11/) compatible packages as well.

+The following are provided:

+- Definitions describing services or objects to create.
+This includes syntax, its validation and resolving it to objects.
+- References and dynamic references to point to other definitions.
+These include additional utility to refer to multiple definitions at once.

 ## Requirements